Have you ever considered a coach holiday?

-Coach Holiday Myths – Busted!
+Coach Holiday Myths

-Coach Holidays Are For Really Old People
+1. Coach Holidays Are Only for Really Old People!

 This is one of the most pervasive coach holiday myths.
 People often tell me that they aren’t old enough yet to take a coach holiday!